AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 console.log(myNickname); // "Alex"
 ```

-On the second line, what I'm doing is creating a copy of the string `"Aleksandr"` and storing it in a new variable named `myNickname`<sup>1</sup>.
+On the second line, what I'm doing is creating a copy of the string `"Aleksandr"` and storing it in a new variable named `myNickname`<sup id="note-1-link" aria-labelledby="note-1"><a href="#note-1">1</a></sup>.
 These two variables occupy *different memory addresses*.
 Assigning a new value to one variable does not affect the value referred to by the other variable.

-> <sup>1</sup>Experienced developers will note that even this explanation is not entirely accurate because strings cannot be "stored" in variables since they're not primitives.
+> <sup id="note-1"><a href="#note-1-link">1</a></sup>Even this explanation is not entirely accurate because strings cannot be "stored" in variables since they're not primitives.
 But this explanation is simple enough that it doesn't confuse beginners.
 We'll look at how strings are stored in memory in the section titled [How Are Objects Stored in Memory?](#how-are-objects-stored-in-memory).

 Unlike a variable that receives a copy of a value, [a reference variable does not have its own memory address](https://stackoverflow.com/a/1950998/10480032)—it shares the same exact memory address as the original variable.
 Strange, isn't it?
 We can verify this in C++ using something called the address-of operator (`&`), which returns the memory address of a variable: